dogweather/forkful/content/en/fish-shell/strings/concatenating-strings.md

   \ do it to combine text, like building a full sentence from words or creating\u2026"
 lastmod: '2024-03-13T22:45:00.464973-06:00'
 model: gpt-4-1106-preview
-summary: "Concatenating strings means sticking them together end-to-end.
-Programmers\
+summary: Concatenating strings means sticking them together end-to-end.
-  \ do it to combine text, like building a full sentence from words or creating\u2026"
 title: Concatenating strings
 weight: 3
 ---